Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 2. These Witches Don't Burn by Isabel Sterling

-Don't get me wrong - it's not hard hitting.
-But I'm a simple girl and sometimes I want a warm, cozy lesbian book to read.
-The LGBTQ+ characters are so well incorporated that they are just part of life.
+Don’t get me wrong – this isn’t hard hitting.
+But sometimes you need a warm, cozy read.
+The queer characters are well incorporated and just part of life.
 This makes it such a comforting ya wlw fantasy book.

 3.Malice by Heather Walter